codenvibes/CS/13 CTFS & LABS/THM/THM - OVERPASS.md

 - `/usr/share/john/ssh2john.py`
     A John the Ripper utility that converts SSH private keys into a hash format that John can crack.
 - `id_rsa`
-    The SSH private key file you found in the machine.
+    The SSH private key file you found.
 - `>`
     Redirects the output into a new file.
 - `hash`